github/docs/content/github/collaborating-with-issues-and-pull-requests/filtering-files-in-a-pull-request.md

   enterprise-server: '*'
 ---

-You can filter files in a pull request by file extension type, such as  `.html` or `.js`,  no extension,  {% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.17" %} code ownership, {% endif %} or dotfiles.
+You can filter files in a pull request by file extension type, such as `.html` or `.js`, lack of an extension, code ownership, or dotfiles.

 {% tip %}

-**Tip:** To simplify your pull request diff view, you can also temporarily hide deleted files{% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.17" %} or files you have already viewed {% endif %}in the pull request diff from the file filter drop-down menu.
+**Tip:** To simplify your pull request diff view, you can also temporarily hide deleted files or files you have already viewed in the pull request diff from the file filter drop-down menu.

 {% endtip %}